NealeAust/Neale-Chapman-Portfolio/README.md

 ## Project Title

-To build my portfolio page .
+To build my portfolio page.

 ## Portfolio Webpage

-The webpage provides a brief description of the services the company provides and benefits to the customer.
-It contains a Navigation Bar, Hero Image, a separate card (three) for each service provided and an additional card listing benefits.
-See link and screenshot below.
+The portfolio webpage has been created to increase my visibility and showcase my skills, talents’ and experience to future employers.
+It provides a short biography and has been purposedly designed to be effortless to use and aesthetically pleasing.
+The webpage contains a Navigation Bar with direct links to the "About Me", "Work", and "Contact Me" sections’; plus a direct link to my Resume.
+Beneath is a Hero Image of myself, plus five images containing a succinct title of the job/occupation it represents.
+By clicking on an image the user is directed to another webpage with more detailed information related to my work and achievements in that work area.
+At the bottom of the webpage are my contact details.

+Note that the application is responsive, so can be viewed easiliy on a mobile phone.

 ## Project Description

-The objective of this project is to modify the HTML source code and CSS entries pertaining to the webpage, without changing the application's appearance and functionality.
-This will incorporate improving the design and structure of both the HTML source code and stylesheet.
+The objective of this project is to build a webpage from the start without any HTML source code and CSS being provided.

-The steps taken to perform code refactoring include but are not limited to the following:
+The steps taken to build this web page include but are not limited to the following:

-- Ensure all navigation links work;
+- Initiate the project, by establishing what information I want to include and a vision of its structure/design.
+- Take a minimalism approach by only including what is needed;
+- Retrieve and store the images and remote URL's to be used so they are easily accessible during the coding phase;
-- Ensure HTML source code consists of semantic elements only;
+- Ensure when coding that only semantic HTML elements are used;
-- Create a unique title for web application including a logo;
-- Improve structure, including mandatory elements (header, body, main, footer etc.) and natural flow;
-- Ensure class names are descriptive;
-- The class 'card' or similar to be used when the referring to a card;
+- Ensure class names are descriptive and where possible can be used to cover multiple sections’;
-- Reduce the number of class's or combine into one where possible;
-- Group CSS entries together where the 'property name and property value' entries match;
+- The structure of coding to adhere to the flow of the web page being created;
+- Adhere to standards and best practice to ensure the HTML and CSS code is well set out and can be followed by other developers;
+- Indentations standards are to be followed.
 - Ensure HTML source code and the stylesheet have relevant comments inserted to help the reader understand the code/CSS property.

-By examining code, identifying problems and/or potential improvements, making the modifications whilst monitoring the impact on the web application.
-This task enforced me to appreciate the importance of being methodical, recording each change made, and taking due care.

 ## Installation